 What is a 'Tiny Village'?

-Find out how this village model may be a key stepping stone to re-introducing people living in the western world to more connected communities for the future.
+Find out how this village model may be the key to creating connected and sustainable communities for the future.

-Learn how these types of eco smart housing parks may help overcome community isolation and disconnection, and start to regenerate the small village living model for a more meaningful, sustainable and effective way to live.
+Learn how this type of eco smart, mobile co-living communities can overcome community isolation and disconnection, and start to regenerate the small village living model for a more meaningful and effective way to live.